SignTools/SignTools/FAQ.md

 ### 3. Two-factor authentication (2FA)

-Upon submitting an app for signing, the web service will ask you for a 2FA code.
-It will be used by the builder to log into your account and perform the signing.
+Upon submitting an app for signing, you will be redirected to the index page (dashboard), where you will see the new app as "processing".
+If the account used to sign this app requires a 2FA code, in next minute it will be sent to you by Apple.
+If this happens, click the `Submit 2FA` button on your app in the dashboard and enter the code you just received.
+It will be used by the builder to finish logging into your account and perform the signing.

 If you use one of the CI builders, each time you sign an app a new computer will be added as "signed in" to your account.
 Currently, there is no way to automatically sign out a builder after it's done.
 You can always remove these computers manually, either from your Apple device or [appleid.apple.com](https://appleid.apple.com/).
 If you are uncomfortable with this, use a separate Apple account.